 Well, unless of course something happens to that piece of paper that you write it on.
 In the event of a fire, flood, hurricane, tornado, theft, or even a stroke of high-stakes memory loss, you will not be able to recover your cryptocurrency.
 For these reason, we recommend people use one of the other options.

-If you refuse to pay a penny to secure your investment you can create a free paper wallet here, however, given how many low-cost and free Bitcoin wallets there are most people in the Bitcoin community see paper wallets as a bit old-fashioned, unless you’re talking about millions to be stored in multiple bank vaults for redundancy.
+Not to mention that paper wallets are still totally exposed to key logger malware, meaning if you access your coins on an infected computer the hacker can steal all your coins after you type in your keys.
+If you refuse to pay a penny to secure your investment you can create a free paper wallet here, however, given how many low-cost and free Bitcoin wallets there are, most people in the crypto community see paper wallets as a bit old-fashioned, unless you’re talking about millions to be stored in multiple bank vaults for redundancy like the Winklevoss Twins.
 If this is your first go at cryptocurrency stick to another option unless you’ll be hiring a consultant to implement your paper wallet.

 Best Bitcoin Wallets 2017